 You do not have to hit rock bottom to realize that you need to change your life.
 You do not need an arrest record to let you know that you make questionable life choices.
 You do NOT have to meet an age requirement to recognize when sobriety is in your best interest.

 Addiction Doesn’t Discriminate

 Why are young people who have found sobriety given a hard time about it?
 This boggles my mind the most.
-Since when did it become anyone else’s business why a young person may choose to live their life in recovery?
+When did it become anyone else’s business when or why a young person may choose to live their life in recovery?

 Unfortunately, I have met a few people in recovery who have had to defend themselves when it comes to their age.
 I have been asked on multiple occasions why I got sober after so little time of even being the legal drinking age.
-I typically choose not to engage in these kinds of conversations, but sometimes I feel compelled to address the ignorance surrounding addiction and how it affects people of all ages.
+I typically choose not to engage in these kinds of conversations, but sometimes I feel compelled to address the ignorance I see in that question and how addiction affects people of all ages.

 Addiction Is More Than Substance Use

-Now at the age of 25, with two years of recovery under my belt, I no longer feel the need to defend my age, because quite frankly, that isn’t the point.
+Now, at the age of 25 and with two years of recovery under my belt, I no longer feel the need to defend sobriety at my age, because quite frankly, that isn’t the point.
 The point of sobriety is to live your best life.
-Regardless of how young you were, or how young you are, what’s important is that you do what is best for YOU.
+Regardless of how young you were or how young you are, what’s important is that you do what is best for YOU.
 If sobriety is what’s best, then by all means, enjoy just that.